Wayne Lucier

-Wayne W. Lucier (born December 5, 1979) is an American former professional football center and guard who played in the National Football League (NFL) for the New York Giants.
-He played college football at Northwestern and Colorado.
+Wayne W. Lucier (born December 5, 1979) is an American former professional football player who was a center and guard in the National Football League (NFL) for the New York Giants.
+He played college football for the Northwestern Wildcats and Colorado Buffaloes.
 He was selected by the Giants in the seventh round of the 2003 NFL draft.

 Early life

 Lucier attended St. John's Preparatory School in Danvers, Massachusetts.
 He played both offensive and defensive line in high school, lettering four times.
 He was named the Super Prep Player of the Year in New England and earned All-State honors.
 Lucier also letted twice in basketball, garnering All-Conference recognition his junior and senior season.
 He lettered once in track as well.

 College career

 Lucier first played college football for the Northwestern Wildcats from 1998 to 1999.
 He started his first career game at tight end, catching one pass for four yards.
 He then started the next six games that year at offensive guard.
 Lucier started every game at right guard in 1999.

 Lucier then transferred to play for the Colorado Buffaloes from 2000 to 2002 under head coach Gary Barnett, who was Lucier's head coach during his freshman season at Northwestern in 1998.
 He sat out the 2000 season due to NCAA transfer rules.
 He started every game at center in 2001, earning second-team All-Big 12 Conference honors.
 Lucier was moved back to right guard in 2002, garnering Sporting News first-team All-American and first-team All-Big 12 recognition.